AlenaGM/my-projects/README.md

 # Run the app
 $ npm run dev

-# Compile and Minify for Production
+# Compile and minify for Production
 $ run build
 ```